yt-project/yt/doc/source/visualizing/volume_rendering.rst

 visualization.
 By changing the "lens" used, a single camera path can output images suitable for planetarium domes, immersive and head tracking systems (such as the Occulus Rift or recent "spherical" movie viewers such as the mobile YouTube app), as well as standard screens.
+For more details on how all of this works behind the scenes, see :ref:`volume-rendering-method`.

 .. image:: _images/scene_diagram.svg
    :width: 50%